hadronized/luminance-rs/docs/design.md

   [vertex storage](#vertex-storage) of the tessellation.
 - _Slice mapping_: tessellations’ data can be mapped back to be updated.
 More on that in the [slice mapping](#tessellation-slice-mapping) section.
+- Tessellation view: allow to _view_ into the whole / a subport of the tessellation.
+This is mainly used for rendering with tessellation gates.

 ### Primitives